-Robo sides with the rebels when evil Rehab leader Paul McDaggett (John Castle), tries to oust some unarmed folks from a church.
+Robo sides with the rebels when evil Rehab leader Paul McDaggett (John Castle), tries to evict some unarmed folks from a church.
 Murphy and Lewis refuse to budge from the doorway, so McDaggett and his men open fire on them.
 Lewis dies in Murphy’s arms (“Get them for me.
 Promise me.”), and the sullen cyborg takes a grenade to the chest, causing critical damage to his system.

 Robocop manages to escape with his newly discovered allies, but he is mostly useless.
 As his robotic body begins to shut down, Murphy tells an orphaned girl/ridiculously talented computer hacker named Nikko, to retrieve Dr. Lazarus (Jill Hennessy).

 Nikko comes through for Murphy, and after receiving a new robotic heart (and getting a little body work done) he is as good as new.
 Shortly after his surgery, Robocop remembers the promise he made to Anne, and wages war against the Rehabs.
 After burning down their headquarters, Murphy goes after McDaggett and finds him in a seedy hotel room, buying information from a rebel named Coontz (Stephen Root).